patdie421/A2-afp-server/README.md

 [Install]
 WantedBy=sockets.target
 ```
-2. Create the systemd Service.
+2. Create the systemd Service
 Because with an Accept=yes is used in the socket, systemd will look for an instantiated service file named@ symbol.
 This allows it to handle multiple concurrent connections.
 Create a new file named /etc/systemd/system/jetdirect-redirect@.service :
 ```